Dr Gloria Dura-Vila MD, MRCPsych, MSc, PhD

 Consultant Child and Adolescent Psychiatrist and Autism and PDA Specialist

-for all ages: early years, children, adolescents and adults
+and ADHD assessments and consultations for all ages: early years, children, adolescents and adults.

 *Private Autism (ASD) assessments for early years *Private Autism assessments for children

 *Private Autism assessments for adolescents *Private Autism assessments for adults